Information for International Applicants

 Connecticut State Department of Education

-The online Master of Arts in Art Education and Masters of Learning Technologies, and Core Practices in World Language Education programs are not designed to lead to initial or additional teacher licensure or certification.
+The online Master of Arts in Art Education and Masters of Learning Technologies, Core Practices in World Language Education, and Advanced Chemistry Knowledge Certificate programs are not designed to lead meet educational requirements to apply for initial or additional teacher licensure or certification.

 Connecticut Department of Public Health (Social Work)